oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 NOT append system query options to the URL of a next link.
 Services may not allow a change of format on requests for subsequent pages using the next link.
-Clients therefore SHOULD request the same format on subsequent page requests using a compatible [Accept]{.Datatype} header.
-OData services may use the reserved system query option [\$skiptoken]{.Datatype} when building next links.
+Clients therefore SHOULD request the same format on subsequent page requests using a compatible `Accept` header.
+OData services may use the reserved system query option `$skiptoken` when building next links.
 Its content is opaque, service-specific, and must only follow the rules for URL query parts.

-OData clients MUST NOT use the system query option [\$skiptoken]{.Datatype} when constructing requests.
+OData clients MUST NOT use the system query option `$skiptoken` when constructing requests.

 #### []{#sec_RequestinganIndividualMemberofanOrde}[]{#_Requesting_an_Individual}11.2.6.8 [Requesting an Individual Member of an Ordered Collection](#sec_RequestinganIndividualMemberofanOrde)